mbchang/dynamics/README.md

 > node demo/js/generate.js -e walls -n 2 -t 60 -s 50000 -w U
 ```

+It takes quite a bit of time to generate 50000 trajectories, so 200 trajectories is enough for debugging purposes.

 ### Visualization
 Trajectory data is stored in a `.json` file.
 You can visualize the trajectory by opening `src/js/demo/render.html` in your browser and passing in the `.json` file.